 - Learn from your loss.
 Ask yourself some questions, such as why you lost, what the winner did to come out ahead, and what can you do to be better next time.

 - Avoid the urge to badmouth the winner.
 Resist the temptation to try to make yourself look better by trashing anyone else.
-Trust me when I say it has the opposite effect.
+It actually has the opposite effect.
 Saying negative things and gossiping about the winner makes you look petty and jealous.

 - If you are upset about losing, be careful who you talk to.
 Only express your anger or sadness with people who know you and want what's best for you.
 Stay off of Twitter and Facebook with any grudges or snipes about the other person or team.